SleepingFox8/AM-TravelBot/README.md

 ### Travel

-- ``toggleRender.lua`` will toggle a 3D hud which visualizes all nodes and paths in a 100 block horizontal square around the player, as well as enable a 2D HUD that displays the name of the zone the player is currently inside of.
+- ``toggleRender.lua`` will toggle a 3D hud which visualizes all nodes and paths in a 100 block horizontal square around the player.
 Pressing ``toggleRender.lua`` multiple times will cycle between normal visualization of 3D hud paths, Xrayed vision of 3D hud paths, and hidding all HUD items.

 - ``travelTo.lua`` will check if there is a nearby path or node within 10 block walking distance, and present the user with a list of destinations to travel to from there.
 Currently all known destinations are displayed and as a result, some destinations will not be travlable to if there is no known path to it.
 If there is not a nearby path or node within 10 block walking distance ``travelTo.lua`` will refuse to run.
 As such, it is recommended to turn on ``toggleRender.lua`` in order to find nearby paths or nodes before running ``travelTo.lua``